 Living with Darkness

-I’ve often been struck by the fact that so many holidays around this time of year focus on light – the Christian seasons of Advent and Epiphany; Hanukkah, the Jewish festival of lights; and the Pagan celebration of Yule.
-The short days and long nights of this season seem to call forth some innate desire…
+I’ve often been struck by the fact that so many holidays around this time of year focus on light—the Christian seasons of Advent and Epiphany; Hanukkah, the Jewish festival of lights; and the Pagan celebration of Yule.
+The short days and long nights of this season seem to call forth some innate desire for light….

 A Stark Choice